Beyond the ordinary – Most unique festivals of India to witness in 2025

 When and where to celebrate

-The Ambubachi Mela is held every year in June at the Kamakhya Temple, located atop the Nilachal Mountain near the Brahmaputra River in Guwahati, Assam.
-The festival highlights the intricate relationship between spirituality, fertility, and the cycles of nature, offering a profound and thought-provoking experience for participants and visitors alike.
+The Ambubachi Mela is held every year in June at the Kamakhya Temple.
+It is located atop the Nilachal Mountain near the Brahmaputra River in Guwahati, Assam.
+The festival highlights the intricate relationship between spirituality, fertility, and the cycles of nature.
+It offers a profound and thought-provoking experience for participants and visitors alike.
 The temple’s striking architecture and sacred significance make it a focal point of the festival.

 25. Sekrenyi Festival, Nagaland – Purifying the past, celebrating the future

-The Sekrenyi Festival, also called Sokre-n or Phousanyi, is a prominent annual event of the Angami Nagas, celebrated with grandeur and deep cultural significance in Nagaland.
+The Sekrenyi Festival, also called Sokre-n or Phousanyi, is a prominent annual event of the Angami Nagas in Nagaland.
 Observed for ten days starting February 25th, it is a purification festival aimed at washing away sins and renewing both the body and soul.
 As one of the most unique festivals of India, Sekrenyi reflects the rich heritage and agricultural traditions of the Angami tribe.

 The name “Sekrenyi” comes from Sekre, meaning “sanctification,” and Nyi, meaning “festival.”
 Rooted in the agricultural cycle, the festival varies slightly between villages but universally symbolizes purification, unity, and the renewal of community ties.
 It also serves as a rite of passage for young people entering adulthood, marking it as a pivotal cultural event.
 Men wear traditional attire, often carrying head-hunting spades, while women carry baskets.